North America·USA·Updated May 3, 2026

 What scams target tourists in St. Louis?

-The most frequently reported tourist scams in St. Louis are Fake Parking Attendants Near Busch Stadium, Gateway Arch Ticket Scalping and Counterfeit Tram Passes, Laclede's Landing Bar Tab and Cover Manipulation, with 2 classified as high severity.
+The most frequently reported tourist scams in St. Louis are Fake Parking Attendants Near Busch Stadium, Gateway Arch Ticket Scalping and Counterfeit Tram Passes, Laclede's Landing Bar Tab and Cover Manipulation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New York and Cozumel.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in St. Louis?